1600 Grand Avenue

 How Can I Compost?

-Starting in Summer 2013, compost bins will be available in all buildings.
-Look for labeled composted bins in common areas of nonresidential buildings, kitchen spaces in dorms, and bathrooms with paper towel dispensers.
+Starting in Summer 2013, compost bins have been available in all buildings.
+Look for labeled compost bins in common areas of nonresidential buildings, kitchen spaces in dorms, and bathrooms with paper towel dispensers.

 What is Compostable at Macalester?